 Ethics Laboratory for Veterinary Medicine, Conservation, and Animal Welfare

-Thank you for visiting Padua University Ethics Laboratory for Veterinary Medicine, Conservation, and Animal Welfare
+Thank you for visiting the Laboratory of Ethics for Veterinary Medicine, Conservation and Animal Welfare.

 People

-The staff of the Laboratory include the Director (Barbara de Mori), the Scientific Advisor (Simona Normando), and Associates both from Padua University and from other institutions.
+The staff of the Laboratory include the Director (Barbara de Mori), the Scientific Advisor (Pierfrancesco Biasetti), and Associates both from Padua University and from other institutions.

 Scientific board